Community Services

 NLaG – ADL (Activities of Daily Living) equipment

-Patients who are able to attend and with non-complex issues can access the drop-in clinic at the Assisted Living Centre by telephoning Single Point of Access or by drop in at the clinic (although no guarantee of same day/time appointment).
+Patients who are able to attend and with non-complex issues can access the drop-in clinic at the Assisted Living Centre by telephoning SPA or by drop in at the clinic (although no guarantee of same day/time appointment).

 Some items of equipment at the Assisted Living Centre can be offered for self-purchase without assessment or if the individual doesn’t meet criteria to provide.